-These guidelines provide recommendations for pharmacists who fill prescriptions for opioids for pain.
+These guidelines provide recommendations for pharmacists who fill prescriptions for opioids for pain, including chronic pain lasting longer than three months or past the time of normal tissue healing.
 Applicable to adult patients that are at least eighteen years old, the guidelines exclude patients prescribed opioids for chronic pain related to active cancer treatment, palliative care, and end-of-life care.